 The Smart Protein project

 The Smart Project project is a European Commission-funded partnership between the Good Food Institute, ProVeg, and 31 partner organisations across 21 countries.
-The initiative aims to develop plant-rich foods from plants, fungi, and byproducts.
+The initiative aims to develop protein-rich foods from plants, fungi, and byproducts.

 About the project